 If you want to view the old, unmodified, page, it is here.
 Beware: There are many dead links, as it is just a standalone page.

-I did learn to solder to do this project.
+I learned how to solder to do this project.
 My soldering skills didn't drastically improve until I built the LED cube.
-Unfortunately, due to the amount of unsoldered wires in the machine, the machine did not last long after my school's expo.
+Unfortunately, due to the amount of unsoldered wires in the machine, the machine did not last long after my school's exposition.
 I have since tried many times to get it up and running again.
 I'm not sure if all the arduinos were somehow erased.

 On the bright side, there are plans to scrap the old one, and build two machines in its place.
 My Dad will build one, I will build one.
 We will have a third party play them, without knowing who did which machine.
 The best machine wins.
 I plan on winning with more than 50 multi-ball modes.